slexisvn/query_engine/docs/01-frontend/09-types-and-expressions.md

 | `I = I AND I = I` | `BOOLEAN` | logical |
 | `S \|\| S` | `VARCHAR` | concatenation |

-### Division is never integer division
+### Numeric division yields a floating-point type

 ```typescript
 if (op === '/') return DataType.FLOAT64;
 ```

-Unconditional, before any operand type is examined. `INT32 / INT32` is `FLOAT64`.
+This branch comes after the temporal cases and before the remaining numeric rules.
+For ordinary numeric operands, `INT32 / INT32` is `FLOAT64`.

-The argument for this behavior is that `5 / 2 = 2` surprises far more people than it helps, and silently discards data.
-The argument against is that it diverges from the SQL standard and from PostgreSQL, so a query ported from elsewhere can produce different numbers without any error — the worst kind of incompatibility.
-Both arguments are real.
-What matters for you is knowing which side this engine picked, because the plan will never tell you.
+Here `5 / 2` returns `2.5`.
+SQL products differ in their numeric division and coercion rules, so make operand types explicit when porting a query.
+The rule shown here describes this engine; it is not a universal rule for SQL.

 ### Addition, subtraction, and multiplication widen